ukad-group/IRepository/README.md

 # About
 IRepository just defines a simple interface with common repository methods and a typed argument.

-Also it contantains several extension methods that are commonly used with IRepository interface.
+Also it contains several extension methods that are commonly used with IRepository interface.

 # Downloads